maalos/spotify-web-ad-blocker/README.md

 # Spotify Adblocker + Genius lyrics
 It's not something I'm proud of, but at least it somewhat works for me (except for times when it doesn't)

+# Why is it archived?
+I'd call it irrelevant at this point - Brave Browser seems to block the ads by itself and Spotify decided to take an U-turn with it's paywalled lyrics - https://www.theverge.com/2024/7/31/24210316/spotify-gives-up-paid-song-lyrics-premium-test

 ## Features
 - Removes ads
 - Removes "premium" and "download" buttons